 Associate Professor Tom Raimondo

-Tom is an award-winning science communicator, geologist and Program Director of Environmental and Geospatial Science at the University of South Australia.
+Tom is an award-winning science communicator, geologist and Professorial Lead for STEM at the University of South Australia.
 Together with Delene Weber, he leads Project LIVE with a focus on virtual tours for geoscience outreach and the development of critical field skills.
 He is also a licensed drone pilot.

 Associate Professor Delene Weber

 Delene is a social scientist who focuses on the human dimensions of environmental management.
 Her leadership of Project LIVE focuses on the use of virtual reality to investigate the benefits we derive from green space, to improve bushfire preparation and understanding of evacuation triggers as part of the Facing Fire project, and to build capacity in tertiary students to improve environmental planning.

 Justin is Program Director of the Bachelor of Environmental Science at the University of South Australia, a geologist and licenced drone pilot.
 He uses virtual tours and reconstructions to complement and augment field experiences in his undergraduate classes, with an emphasis on ground- and drone-based 3D photogrammetry for mapping applications.

 Dr Caroline Tiddy